revaturelabs/Staging-Messaging-Portal/README.md

 Registration branch:

-- The angularRoot directory contains the Angular application which hosts the front end GUI of the application
+- The angulars directory contains the Angular application which hosts the front end GUI of the application

 - The remaining source code defines the spring boot application which contains